jamesTaylorQA/JavaScriptLearnings/00-notes-Part-1/README.md

     5. Null: also means "empty value:
     6. Symbol: value that is unique and cannot be changed
     7. BigInt: Larger integers than the number type can hold

+variables

+Store value is variables so that we can assign a value to the variable so that we can use it over and over

+let camelCase = firstName

+var (old way of declaring variables) let (declare variables that can change later) const (varaible that cannot be mutated like the birth year)

+basic operators

+operator basically allows us to transfer or combine values Math operator
+Assignment operator
+Comparison operators (produce boolean values)